Eirenis-GNU-Linux/.github/profile/README.md

 **Vodogray is a fast operating system oriented at creative people, it includes more software for creators and their tasks**

 #### Features
-- The desktop is KDE Plasma
+- Xfce4 desktop
+- 6.0 Liquorix kernel
 - Flatpak is preconfigured and apps will be installed from it
 - Only 600mb of RAM is required to run
 - Included many programs to create